-(1) Granted under Company's Key Employee Equity Partnership ("KEEP") Program based on purchase of 625 shares of the Common Stock on the open market by Mr. McCoy, representing 36% of all options granted to employees in Fiscal 2003.
+(1) Granted under Company's Key Employee Equity Partnership ("KEEP") Program based on purchase of 4,000 shares of Common Stock by Mr. Caporella and 400 shares of Common Stock by Mr. Knecht, representing 13.6% and 1.4%, respectively, of all options granted to employees in Fiscal 2005.
 Assumes exercise price equal to par value of Common Stock after six year vesting period as provided under the Company's KEEP Program.